Code-Institute-Submissions/iKelvvv-MS4/README.md

 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit booking button | Checked that the button redirects to the edit booking page with the correct booking instance. | Pass Cancel booking button | Checked that the button redirects to the cancel booking page with the correct booking instance. | Pass
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit booking button | Checked that the button redirects to the edit booking page with the correct booking instance. | PASS Cancel booking button | Checked that the button redirects to the cancel booking page with the correct booking instance. | PASS

 ![manage_booking_google_lighthouse](documentation_assets/images/manage_booking_google_lighthouse.png)